Emberald/Dingcraft/README.md

 # Dingcraft
 ###Description
 This is the first minecraft mod after we have learnt Java.
-The purpose of making this mod is to practice to programming in Java and, most importantly, to have fun.
+The purpose of making this mod is to practice programming in Java and, most importantly, to have fun.
 ###Features
 * New Arrows
  + _Void arrow_ is enchanted with void energy which penetrates everything, including players in creative mode, triggered by level 2 flame enchantment.